olson-sean-k/decorum/README.md

 Decorum provides more granular traits that separate these APIs: `Real`, `Infinite`, `Nan`, and `Encoding`.
-These traits are monkey-patched using blanket implementations so that the trait bounds `T: Float` and `T: Encoding + Infinite + Nan + Real` are equivalent, and for all types `T: Float ⇒ T:
+These traits are monkey-patched using blanket implementations so that the trait bounds `T: Float` and `T: Encoding + Infinite + Nan + Real` are equivalent, and for all primitive and proxy types `T: Float ⇒ T:
 Encoding + Infinite + Nan + Real`.

 For example, code that wishes to be generic over floating-point types